 You will see the following default modules in case of a fresh install of FortiSOAR and if you have installed the SOAR Framework Solution Pack.

-From release 7.2.0 onwards, the SOAR Framework Solution Pack is installed by default with the fresh installations of FortiSOAR
+In release 7.2.0 the SOAR Framework Solution Pack is installed by default on your FortiSOAR system.

 The SOAR Framework SP is the Foundational Solution Pack that creates the framework, including modules, dashboard, roles, widgets, etc., required for effective day-to-day operations of any SOC.
 As the Incident Response modules, i.e., Alerts, Incidents, Indicators, and War Rooms are not part of the FortiSOAR platform, it becomes essential for users to install the SOAR Framework SP to optimally use and experience FortiSOAR’s incident response.
 For detailed information about the SOAR Framework SP, see the SOAR Framework SP documentation.